 Curcumin for COPD exerts various therapeutic effects including anti-inflammatory, anti-allergic, anti-oxidant and immunomodulation properties following oral or topical administration.

 Curcumin for COPD have the ability to reduce airway constriction and opening them up.
 It thus reduces congestion of the bronchial tubes which enables elimination of phlegm in order to bring about significant relief of symptoms.

-Turmeric is used in various forms such as golden paste, powder mixed in milk, honey or water for local application as well for ingestion.
-But, common curcumin fails to exert 100% of its therapeutic effect due to:
+Turmeric is used in various forms such as golden paste, powder mixed in milk, honey, or water for local application as well for ingestion.
+You can also make turmeric tea and vegetable soup with a teaspoon of turmeric as an ingredient and take it to relieve the symptoms of COPD.
+But common curcumin fails to exert 100% of its therapeutic effect due to:

 - Poor bioavailability